Jarn/jarn.mkrelease/README.txt

     -D                Dry-run; equivalent to -CTS.
     -K                Keep the temporary build directory.

+    -c                Assume a codespeak-style repository layout.
-    -z                Create .zip archive instead of the default .tar.gz.
+    -z                Create a zip archive instead of the default tar.gz.

     -d dist-location  An scp destination specification.